 USF plans on utilizing a technology platform, which will be accessible to everyone in the university community.
 This platform will confidentially ask if any COVID-19 symptoms are present and then provide a clear message on what to do (e.g. come to campus, see your doctor, etc.).
 All students, faculty, administrators and staff will be expected to complete the questionnaire every day (ideally prior to coming to campus).
 Compliance is unlikely to be universal but will be monitored to ensure the community takes this need seriously.
 It could be helpful to keep a personal daily “close contact” log to facilitate investigation/contact tracing in the event that an individual develops COVID-19 illness.

-Individuals who test positive for COVID-19 must quarantine until recovered, however to help determine the risk of potential exposure to others on campus, USF will conduct contact tracing through on-campus class attendance, athletic attendance, symptom screening, and talking with the individual who tested positive for any other potential exposures.
-Trained contact tracer will then notify anyone who should isolate or self-quarantine.
+Individuals who test positive for COVID-19 must quarantine until recovered, however to help determine the risk of potential exposure to others on campus, the Will County Health Department will conduct contact tracing through on-campus class attendance, athletic attendance, symptom screening, and talking with the individual who tested positive for any other potential exposures.
+A trained health department contact tracer will then notify anyone who should isolate or self-quarantine.

 Information to share with contact tracer: